GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README.md

 * **instanceId** (Cloud Spanner Instance Id.): The destination Cloud Spanner instance.
 * **databaseId** (Cloud Spanner Database Id.): The destination Cloud Spanner database.
 * **projectId** (Cloud Spanner Project Id.): This is the name of the Cloud Spanner project.
+* **DLQDirectory** (GCS path of the dead letter queue direcotry): The GCS path of the schema mapping file to be used during migrations

 #### Optional Parameters
 * **jdbcDriverClassName** (JDBC driver class name): The JDBC driver class name.
 (Example: com.mysql.jdbc.Driver).